 To connect your Nest to the internet:

-- Once your Nest scans available networks, locate your Wi-Fi and, if necessary, put in your password.
+• Once your Nest has scanned nearby networks, locate your Wi-Fi and, if needed, enter your password.

 3. Does a Nest Thermostat Have a Battery and How Long Will the Battery Last?

-Nest thermostats get the power they need directly from your HVAC system, but also have a rechargeable lithium-ion battery for backup in case of a power outage.
-According to Google, Nest's manufacturer, a Nest Thermostat battery should last several months.
+Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+According to Google, the maker of Nest, a Nest Thermostat battery should last several months.
 Recharge it with the USB cord that comes included.

 4. How to Turn Off a Nest Thermostat

-If you plan on being away for a couple weeks, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
-Off mode shuts down all your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting particularly hot or cold.
+If you won't be home for a while, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
+The Off mode option deactivates your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting dangerously hot or cold.

 Off mode is available on the Google Home app as well:

-The good news is that a Nest Thermostat can still control temperatures even without Wi-Fi.
-However, being disconnected from Wi-FI means the Nest doesn’t have the smart thermostat functions that most people enjoy.
+In short, yes.
+Your Nest Thermostat can still control temperatures even without Wi-Fi.
+However, being disconnected from Wi-FI means the Nest doesn’t have the ability to use the smart functions that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?